mwaugh0328/heterogeneous-agent-trade/README.md

 - [calibrate-gravity-as-guide.jl](./code/julia/calibrate-gravity-as-guide.jl) This is one of the main driver files to calibrate the model as described in the paper.
 If one were to run it, this takes time and resources.

 - [calibrate-all.jl](./code/julia/calibration-all.jl) This is an alternative and much faster approach to calibrating the model.
-It looks for a parameter vector and a vector of wages and an interest rate that satisfies (i) the moment conditions and (ii) that markets clear, all in one step.
-If is, however, far more sensitive to the initial guess.
+It looks for a parameter vector and a vector of wages and an interest rate that satisfies (i) the moment conditions and (ii) that markets clear --- all in one step.
+It is, however, far more sensitive to the initial guess for both wages / interest rates and parameters

 - [coumpute-baseline.jl](./code/julia/compute-baseline.jl) This file first generates moments from the EK data set, takes in calibrated parameter values and computes a world equilibrium.
 Outcomes from this are then compared to the data, and output to plot trade in the model vs. the data (Figure 2 in the paper), the trade elasticities (Figure 3) in the paper, and micro moments are reported.
 The plotting file is [plot-calibration.ipynb](./notebooks/plot-calibration.ipynb)

 - [coumpute-baseline-log.jl](./code/julia/compute-baseline-log.jl) Same thing as above, but now for the log preference case.

+- [log-model.ipynb](./notebooks/log-model.ipynb) is a jupyter notebook that runs through a two country example with log preferences and illustrating how the model collapses to a constant elasticity model.

 ---